ramjam1215/BusinessCards/README.md

  # My Web Dev MOTTO: keep components simple stupid
  - except for my new-business-card component, it kind of does alot with the webcam and post requests

+11-22-2019
+- made some changes to how i read and parse the data from the OCR.
+- added some information to let the user know how to format the business card
+- added a button to the edit card portion to close the editMode form.

 11-21-2019
 - extracted data from Google vision api and placed into FormGroup